silasmariusz/atmospheric-weather-card/README.md

 | **4** | System dark mode | — | Falls back to the Home Assistant dark mode toggle in the sidebar. |

 > [!NOTE]
 > For the "Standalone Mode", `sun_entity: sun.sun` is all you need.
-The `theme_entity` option is useful if use "Immersive Mode" with a dark/light theme that you want the card to follow instead of the sun.
+The `theme_entity` option is useful if you use the "Immersive Mode" with a dark/light theme that you want the card to follow instead of the sun.
+The `mode` option is meant for using "Immersive Mode" with a fixed theme (permanent dark or light dashboard background).

 <br>